-What is multi-channel customer service and how should these be managed effectively?
+What is multi-channel customer service and how should it be managed effectively?

-Multichannel customer service or Omni-channel customer service can provide customers with more flexible options for communication routes into businesses.
+Multichannel customer service can provide customers with more flexible options for communication routes into businesses.
 By offering multi-channel customer service routes, your customers can communicate in the way that works for them and the communication route they choose may differ for them dependent on their lifestyle, life-stage and even the time of day.

 If your business is able to offer flexible routes for communication, you may see peak communication flows at different times of the day.
 Maybe calls are the primary route with given peaks within ‘typical business hours’ and routes such as email or social media at times which are typical ‘out of hours’ or for less important communication needs such as general queries.

 It is important that customers can communicate with your business, with the channel they choose and that they have a seamless customer experience regardless of the route selected.

 Businesses offering a multichannel customer service operation should have the infrastructure so all channels feed into a ‘single customer view’.
 This allows your business to have one holistic approach of all touchpoints of your customer’s journey and interactions across all channels.